nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 ### Vercel

 We use Vercel as our hosting provider.
-It is a great platform that allows us to deploy our Website with ease.
+It is a great platform that offers an excellent CI/CD pipeline which allows us to deploy our website with ease.
-It also allows us to have a great CI/CD Pipeline that allows us to deploy our Website with ease.

 It is important to mention that there are some rules on our Vercel Deployments such as: